-The following library services and resources will be available in Ritter Ice Arena beginning in Fall 2021 through the duration of construction on Wallace Library:
+The following library services and resources are available in Ritter Ice Arena, beginning in Fall 2021 through the duration of construction on Wallace Library:

 - The circulating collection from Wallace Library, including books, journals, current magazines, and course reserves

-- A fully staffed Circulation Desk, including book pickup, interlibrary loan, and laptop loan services
+- A fully staffed Circulation Desk, including book pickup and interlibrary loan

 - A library instruction space

 - Public computers with 2 Print and Scan Stations